 Essix retainers closely resemble the clear aligners you’ve been wearing throughout your treatment.
 They are made with the same thin, transparent plastic and are very popular because of their durability.
 Essix retainers cost between $50 to $200 per set, but with proper care they should last between 3 and 5 years.

-One nice perk related to the Vivera retainer is that you’ll get 4 upper and 4 lower retainers, all from the same mold, and all delivered at the same time.
-This ensures that you’ll have backup retainers on hand, especially useful if you grind your teeth at night or if you travel frequently and want to keep an extra set of retainers in your travel bag.
+One nice perk of the Vivera retainer is that you’ll get 4 upper and 4 lower retainers, all from the same mold, and all delivered at the same time.
+This ensures that you’ll have backup retainers on hand, especially useful if you grind your teeth at night or if you travel frequently and want to keep an extra set of Invisalign retainers in your travel bag.
 However, this does come at a cost, as many providers will charge between $500 and $600 for the Vivera retainer set.

 The Hawley retainer is an old-school, traditional retainer with acrylic in the middle and a metal wire across the front teeth.
 It is more common in younger kids after they have an expander.
-If you’re an adult clear aligner patient, it is unlikely that this would be your type of retainer after Invisalign.
+If you’re an adult clear aligner patient, it is unlikely that this would be your type of Invisalign retainer after treatment.

 Like the Essix and Vivera retainers, Hawley retainers are removable and durable.
 They are easy to clean and quite effective, but most Invisalign patients will use either type of clear retainer we described above.